 with $\sigma = \sigma_1 \cup \sigma_2 \cup \sigma_3$,

 Our global aim is to study the ramification of the integral (\ref{e:i0001}) as a function of~$t$.
-This ramification can be imagined as a continuous deformation of the singularities in the $z$-space with a simultaneous appropriate deformation of the surface of the integration~$\Gamma$.
+This ramification can be imagined as a continuous deformation of the singularities in the $z$-space with a simultaneous appropriate deformation of the surface of integration~$\Gamma$.
 The current work mainly studies the ramification of $\Gamma$ under loops in the $t$-space.

 \begin{remark} There are two complex spaces considered: $z$ and $t$.
-Function $F$ (as a function of $z$ for fixed $t$) may have {\em branching\/} at some analytic set.
+The function $F$ (as a function of $z$ for fixed $t$) may have {\em branching\/} at some singularity set.
 At the same time, the integral (\ref{e:i0001}) can be {\em ramified\/} as a function of~$t$.
 We use the synonyms ``branching'' and ``ramification'' to indicate which space ($z$ or $t$) is under consideration.
 We do not consider the space of all variables $z$ and $t$ as it is done sometimes. \end{remark}

-As it is known, the multidimensional Cauchy's theorem \cite{Shabat2} can be applied to the integral (\ref{e:i0001}): one can deform $\Gamma$ in $\NR^2 \setminus \sigma$ without the integral being changed.
+As it is known, the multidimensional Cauchy theorem \cite{Shabat2} can be applied to the integral (\ref{e:i0001}): one can deform $\Gamma$ in $\NR^2 \setminus \sigma$ without the integral being changed.
 Thus, the integral $I(t)$ has a singularity only when one cannot deform $\Gamma$ in such a way that it avoids the singularity; in other words, when the surface $\Gamma$ becomes pinched by the singularities.

-The possible values of $t$ for which such a pinching can happen form a {\em Landau set\/}.
-The formal definition of the Landau set is not elementary \cite{Pham2011,Berghoff2022}, but we use a simple concept: the Landau set denoted $\bL$ is composed of points $t$ where the topological properties of $\NR^2 \setminus \sigma(t)$ differ from the ``general case''.
+The possible values of $t$ for which such a pinching can happen form what is known as a {\em Landau set\/}.
+The formal definition of a Landau set is not elementary \cite{Pham2011,Berghoff2022}, but we use a simple concept: the Landau set associated to (\ref{e:i0001}), and denoted $\bL$ is composed of the points $t$ for which the topological properties of $\NR^2 \setminus \sigma(t)$ differ from the ``general case''.
 As the topological property, we take the relative homology group~$H_2 (\NR^2 , \sigma(t))$: some elements of it vanish for $t \in \bL$.

 The integration surface $\Gamma$ can be treated as an element of a certain 2D relative homology group of the space $\NR^2 \setminus \sigma$ modulo the boundary of a sufficiently large ball $\bB\subset\mathbb{C}^2$, taking into account the branching of $F$ on~$\sigma$.
 This group is introduced below and denoted $H_2 (\tilde U_2,\tpB)$.
 The ramification of the integral $I(t)$ as the point $t$ bypasses $\cL$ is caused by the ramification of $H_2 (\tilde U_2,\tpB)$, i.e.\ such a bypass, generally, does not map the elements of $H_2 (\tilde U_2,\tpB)$ to themselves.